 This vote is non-binding.
-The Board and the Compensation Committee, which pursuant to its Charter is comprised solely of independent directors (see below), expects to take into account the outcome of the vote when considering future named executive officers' compensation decisions to the extent they can determine the cause or causes of any significant negative voting results.
+The Compensation Committee, which pursuant to its Charter is comprised solely of independent directors (see below), and the Board expect to take into account the outcome of the vote when considering future named executive officers' compensation decisions to the extent they can determine the cause or causes of any significant negative voting results.